 The non-health benefits of WASH are equally significant, especially for improving the lives of women and girls whose education and future prosperity can suffer from, for example, bearing the burden of collecting water.

-Based on 2016 data – the most recent available, over 30% of schools lack basic water supplies – needed not only for drinking but also to keep toilets operating and to support hand hygiene and menstrual hygiene.
-One third of schools lack a basic sanitation service, and 900 million children worldwide go to schools without functional hygiene facilities.
+Based on 2016 data – the most recent available, 31% of schools lack basic water supplies – needed not only for drinking but also to keep toilets operating and to support hand hygiene and menstrual hygiene.
+35% of schools lack a basic sanitation service, and 900 million children worldwide go to schools without functional hygiene facilities.
 The situation undermines the quality of education received by girls, disempowering them, and many cases, keeps them out of schools.

 Other vulnerable groups can also benefit from improved water and sanitation, like the disabled and elderly people.
 As more people are provided with piped water at home it is easier for people with disabilities and their carers to be healthy and live in dignity.